gvSIGAssociation/gvnix/_posts/en/2015-02-06-seminario-gvnix-etsinf.md

 lang: en
 ---

-# Seminario de gvNIX en la ETSINF
+# gvNIX seminar hosted by the ETSINF

 The School of Computing (ETSINF) in collaboration with DiSiD, a technology company, offer you the chance to meet gvNIX,